-A. Notification of intent to appeal: In the event that a program is not accredited or reaccredited, or if accreditation is withdrawn, the pharmacy technician program director, the senior administrator or manager to whom the technician program director reports, or the organization's chief executive officer (hereafter referred to as the appellants) may appeal the decision to an appeal board, as described in paragraph B of this Article XI, on the grounds that the accreditation decision was arbitrary, prejudiced, biased, capricious, or based on incorrect application of the standard to the program.
-An appellant must notify the Vice

-President, ASO, of the program's intent to appeal, by registered or certified mail, within 10 business days after receipt of the notice that the program's accreditation has been denied or that its accreditation status has been changed.
+- A. Notification of intent to appeal: In the event that a program is not accredited or reaccredited, or if accreditation is withdrawn, the pharmacy technician program director, the senior administrator or manager to whom the technician program director reports, or the organization's chief executive officer (hereafter referred to as the appellants) may appeal the decision to an appeal board, as described in paragraph B of this Article XI, on the grounds that the accreditation decision was arbitrary, prejudiced, biased, capricious, or based on incorrect application of the standard to the program.
+An appellant must notify the Vice President, ASO, of the program's intent to appeal, by registered or certified mail, within 10 business days after receipt of the notice that the program's accreditation has been denied or that its accreditation status has been changed.
 The appellant must state clearly the grounds upon which the appeal is being made.
-The appellant shall then have an additional 30 days after submission of its appeal to prepare for its presentation to the appeal board.
-The accreditation status of the program existing prior to the entry of the adverse accreditation action shall continue, pending the disposition of the appeal.
-Appeal board: On receipt of an appeal notice, the Vice President, ASO, shall contact the ASHP and ACPE General Counsels.
+The appellant shall then have an additional 30 days after submission of its appeal to prepare for its presentation to the appeal board. - B. Appeal board: On receipt of an appeal notice, the Vice President, ASO, shall contact the ASHP and ACPE General Counsels.
 The ASHP and ACPE General Counsel Offices will proceed to convene an ad hoc appeal board composed of nine members.
-The appeal board shall consist of one member of ASHP's Board of Directors and one member of ACPE's Board of Directors, to be appointed by the Presidents of ASHP and ACPE, respectively, one of whom shall serve as Chair, and three program directors of accredited pharmacy technician programs, neither of whom is a member of the PTAC, one to be recommended by the appellant and one by the Chair of the PTAC.
+The appeal board shall consist of one member of ASHP's Board of Directors and one member of ACPE's Board of Directors, to be appointed by the Presidents of ASHP and ACPE, respectively, one of whom shall serve as Chair, and three program directors of accredited pharmacy technician programs, neither of whom is a member of the Commission, one to be recommended by the appellant and one by the Chair of the Commission.
 The Presidents of ASHP and ACPE will appoint a school or health care administrator in an ex officio, nonvoting capacity.
 The General Counsels of ASHP or ACPE shall serve jointly as Secretaries of the appeal board.
-The Vice President, ASO, shall represent the PTAC at the hearing in an ex officio, non-voting capacity.
+The Vice President, ASO, shall represent the Commission at the hearing in an ex officio, non-voting capacity.
 As soon as recommendations for appointments to the appeal board have been made, ASHP's or ACPE's General Counsel will contact all parties to confirm their appointment and a hearing date.
-The ASHP or ACPE General Counsel will immediately forward copies of all of the written documentation considered by the PTAC in rendering its recommendation to the Boards.
+The ASHP or ACPE General Counsel will immediately forward copies of all of the written documentation considered by the Commission in rendering its recommendation to the Boards.
 ASHP or ACPE General Counsel will send the documentation to the appeal board members.
-The written statements and presentations must be relevant to the conditions existing at the program during the dates on which the site visit was made and on which the adverse action was taken.
-New evidence that was not considered by PTAC and the ACPE/ASHP Boards at the time of its decision, including improvement in conditions and corrections of deficiencies made subsequent to the adverse action shall not be considered.